 Each detail carries a story.
 A stylish and avant-garde spatial scene is created through the configuration of furniture pieces and artworks with effective lighting to build up the atmosphere.

-Injecting the ‘New Yuppies’ ethos into the InterContinental Beijing Sanlitun, the palette is no longer black, white and grey; but gemstone blue is used as the main colour to create an avant-garde atmosphere representing the future and technology.
+Injecting the ‘New Yuppies’ ethos into the InterContinental Beijing Sanlitun, the palette is no longer black, white and grey.
+Gemstone blue is used as the main colour to create an avant-garde atmosphere representing the future and technology.

 The spaces connect and transit alternatingly to create a visual experience of virtual and reality.
 The architectural space in the lobby is long and narrow with short spatial depth.
 This existing feature inspires CCD to develop a beautiful solution to give the lobby space a new twist.